ExFabrica/strapi-plugin-awesome-seo/README.md

 - [ROADMAP](#roadmap)

-> This plugin is still a work in progress
+> *This plugin is still a work in progress and stay in a beta mode*.<br/>At this time, the plugin algorithm to make link between the front-end and Strapi backend has a good accuracy, but, time to time, it can generate false-positive results.
+<br/>We are working hard to increase the performance and to refine the accuracy of the plugin.<br/>**Stay tuned!**

 ## DESCRIPTION
 Awesome SEO allows your content manager in one click to get the results of your website SEO analysis directly available in Strapi.